Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

       * Shut down your ISLE containers on the monitored system.
       * Wait for the alloted amount of time you choose above.
       * Check your email account for the Alert message with (Critical) in the email header
       * If you get your alert email, great!
-Now restart your Docker containers
+        * Restart your ISLE Docker containers
       * Check your email account for the Alert message with (OK) in the email header
+    * (Long) _ Shut down your ISLE Docker containers running on the monitored system and then your ISLE host server.
+      * Shut down your ISLE containers on the monitored system.
+      * Shutdown your monitored ISLE host server.
+      * Wait for the alloted amount of time you choose above.
+      * Check your email account for the Alert message with (Critical) in the email header
+      * If you get your alert email, great!
+        * Now restart your server
+        * Now restart your Docker containers
+      * Check your email account for the Alert message with (OK) in the email header
+  * If the alert doesn't show up, then retrace your steps, perhaps use a lower value of time and tune as necessary.
-  * Repeat as necessary on your Production system(s)
+  * Repeat as necessary on either your Production or additional system(s)

 ##### Alert - Deadman Flux code explanation